mickelson/attract/Layouts.md

 Expand the given path name.
 A leading `~` or `$HOME` token will be become the user's home directory.
-On Windows systems, a leading `%SYSTEMROOT%` token will become the path to the Windows directory and a leading `%PROGRAMFILES%` will become the path to the "Program Files" directory.
+On Windows systems, a leading `%SYSTEMROOT%` token will become the path to the Windows directory and a leading `%PROGRAMFILES%` or `%PROGRAMFILESx86%` will become the path to the applicable Windows "Program Files" directory.

 Parameters: